Lawyers say FINRA lets brokers sanitize records of complaints

 As a result, the investing public may check databases such as the Financial Industry Regulatory Authority’s BrokerCheck website and still get an incomplete picture about questionable sales practices by brokers and firms, said Scott Ilgenfritz, PIABA’s president.

-The primary cause of the success is Wall Street’s insistence that customers waive their right to challenge so-called expungement requests as part of settlement agreements, according to PIABA, the group of lawyers representing investors.
-Many investors sign off on the deals in order to get their money without a drawn-out fight, said Ilgenfritz during a call with reporters on Wednesday.
+The primary cause of the success is Wall Street’s traditional insistence that customers waive their right to challenge so-called expungement requests as part of settlement agreements, according to PIABA, the group of lawyers representing investors.

 Officials at FINRA, the industry-funded watchdog that oversees most broker-client arbitration disputes, has acknowledged the problem.
 The regulator launched efforts this week to inform arbitrators that expungement should be “extraordinary relief.”